eudoxia0/eudoxia0.github.io/article/_posts/2023-04-16-best-of-orions-arm.md

 [skulls]: https://www.orionsarm.com/eg-article/5b6c19138bd87

 - [SMBH Civilisation][smbh]: an alien civilization, living around the black hole at the center of a galaxy 200 million light years away.
-Around the black hole are over a million artificial planets, orbiting one after the other in hundrends of distinct orbits, like a Bohr atom, and each moves at 5% of the speed of light.
+Around the black hole are over a million artificial planets, orbiting one after the other in hundreds of distinct orbits, like a Bohr atom, and each moves at 5% of the speed of light.

 [smbh]: https://www.orionsarm.com/eg-article/5bab765b00ec3